A Lesson to Learn: Albertsons Companies Inc. (ACI)

 ACI’s Market Performance

-ACI stocks went down by -2.23% for the week, with a monthly jump of 35.28% and a quarterly performance of 47.68%, while its annual performance rate touched 90.68%.
-The volatility ratio for the week stands at 2.00% while the volatility levels for the past 30 days are set at 4.16% for Albertsons Companies Inc..
-The simple moving average for the period of the last 20 days is 5.37% for ACI stocks with a simple moving average of 48.15% for the last 200 days.
+ACI stocks went up by 6.12% for the week, with a monthly jump of 29.03% and a quarterly performance of 50.52%, while its annual performance rate touched 116.50%.
+The volatility ratio for the week stands at 4.37% while the volatility levels for the past 30 days are set at 4.12% for Albertsons Companies Inc..
+The simple moving average for the period of the last 20 days is 7.92% for ACI stocks with a simple moving average of 57.19% for the last 200 days.

 Analysts’ Opinion of ACI